 Add the following to the end of the “/etc/rsyslog.d/remotelogger.conf” file.
 Note that the “logger.example.com” server is the rsyslog remote server address:

-### START SECURE # The address below can be an IP address or FQDN. *.* @@logger.example.com:515 $DefaultNetstreamDriverCAFile /etc/rsyslog.ssl/ca-cert.pem $DefaultNetstreamDriverCertFile /etc/rsyslog.ssl/client-cert.pem $DefaultNetstreamDriverKeyFile /etc/rsyslog.ssl/client-key.pem $DefaultNetstreamDriver gtls $ActionSendStreamDriverMode 1 $ActionSendStreamDriverAuthMode anon ### END SECURE
+### START SECURE # The address below can be an IP address or FQDN. # Note that we're using TCP only.
+No UDP. *.* @@logger.example.com:514 # The name of this host (the client) $LocalHostName client1.example.com $DefaultNetstreamDriverCAFile /etc/rsyslog.ssl/ca-cert.pem $DefaultNetstreamDriverCertFile /etc/rsyslog.ssl/client-cert.pem $DefaultNetstreamDriverKeyFile /etc/rsyslog.ssl/client-key.pem $DefaultNetstreamDriver gtls $ActionSendStreamDriverMode 1 $ActionSendStreamDriverAuthMode x509/name ### END SECURE